Microsoft/azure-docs.pt-pt/articles/blockchain/service/configure-aad.md

 ## <a name="next-steps"></a>Passos seguintes

-Para obter mais informações sobre segurança de dados no Serviço Azure Blockchain, consulte a [segurança do Serviço Azure Blockchain](data-security.md).
+Para obter mais informações sobre a segurança de dados no Serviço Azure Blockchain, consulte [a segurança do Serviço Azure Blockchain](data-security.md).